cavs1010/guide_git/04-Evr_Merge_github/README.md

 # A Basic PR Workflow

-In this activity, you will practise pushing local branches to GitHub, opening pull requests for those branches, and reviewing submitted code.This activity must be completed **after** the `pull` activity; it cannot stand alone.
+In this activity, you will practise pushing local branches to GitHub, opening pull requests for those branches, and reviewing submitted code.
-**⚠️ It is imperative that before doing a merge locally, you do a pull, so you are actually merging on the updated main branch.⚠️**

 ## Instructions